abroaddus/AI-ML-Portfolio/Capstone - London Transport Policy Analysis/README.md

 The congestion charge was paired with extensive improvements to the public transport system.
 For example, many new buses were added to the fleet, and service frequencies were increased for both bus and rail services.
 Many studies have established the impact of public transport accessibility on land values, over time.
 For example, rents typically increase rapidly within a half-mile area around new commuter rail stations after they are built.
 In the lingo of urban economics, the accessibility benefits of public transport are capitalized into higher land values.
 A secondary impact of higher rents resulting from accessibility benefits is firm relocation.
 Only the firms that highly value accessibility are willing to pay higher rents for it.
 For example, large firms with many employees, or firms whose customers are other firms that value locating in urban agglomerations.
 Since congestion charging is an accessibility benefit similar to public transport improvements, should it have a similar observable effect?
 The research goal is to understand whether the congestion charging zone has discernible differences in urban economic data, after nearly a decade in operation.

+#### Theory of change
+Public transit improvements paired with congestion charging produced accessibility benefits within the congestion charging zone which were capitalized into higher residential and commercial land rents.
+There were two primary drivers of change, lower travel times by public transit and increasing commercial rents.
+Improved accessibility by public transit made the zone more attractive to employers, meaning the population of firms grew and jobs became more concentrated there.
+Certain industries that were growing during the timeframe of the study became more concentrated in the zone, particularly creative and professional industries whose productivity relies upon employee interactions and knowledge spillovers, and business services industries whose customers are other firms.
+Other industries that were shrinking or did not receive productivity benefits were less able to keep up with rising commercial rents and became less concentrated in the zone, such as wholesalers and manufacturers.
+Higher commercial rents made the zone less attractive to others, in particular employers with vehicle fleets, small employers, and shrinking industries became less concentrated.
+Meanwhile higher residential rents kept the residential population stable or shrinking.

 #### Constraints
-Since the congestion charge zone was paired with extensive improvements to the public transit system, it is difficult to disengle the effects of each measure.
-Since we do not have a counterfactual, or London without a congestion charge, it is impossible to isolate its impacts.
+The two transport policies, public transit improvement and congestion charging,  were paired together, making it difficult to disentangle the effects of each measure.
+Since we do not have a counterfactual case, or London without a congestion charge zone, it is impossible to isolate the impacts of these transport policies from other drivers of change and attribute the findings exclusively to them.

 #### Data Description
 Since this project seeks evidence of change over time, it uses a panel dataset with features representing the cases (LSOAs) at two points in time, and change over time: